Ministers unveil plan to ‘power up Britain’ with boost for offshore wind | ITV News

 Ministers unveil plan to ‘power up Britain’ with boost for offshore wind

-Carbon capture technology and boosts for offshore wind will form a central plank of a plan to “power up Britain”, as the Government unveils the first step of its response to Joe Biden’s multibillion-dollar investment in green technology.
+Boosts for offshore wind and carbon capture technology are at the heart of a plan to “power up Britain”, as the government unveils its response to Joe Biden’s multibillion-dollar green technology investment.

-Pitched as a plan to guarantee the UK’s energy security, while also avoiding the “distortive” impact of the US Inflation Reduction Act, the new strategy comes with no new government spending and is likely to be closely scrutinised by climate campaigners.
+Pitched as a plan to guarantee the UK’s energy security, while also avoiding the “distortive” impact of the US Inflation Reduction Act, the new strategy comes with no new government spending and likely will be scrutinised by campaigners.

-Energy Security Secretary Grant Shapps said the full plan, due to be published on Thursday, would set out how the Government plans to “fix” the problem of securing cheap and reliable energy, as well as a vision of how the country can export its “green growth expertise to the world”.
+Energy Security Secretary Grant Shapps said the plan, due to be published on Thursday, would set out how the government plans to “fix” the problem of securing cheap and reliable energy.

-More than £380 million will go towards improving the number of electric vehicle charge points while Chancellor Jeremy Hunt will reveal an update to the green finance strategy focused on attracting billions of investment for “net zero and nature recovery”.
+More than £380 million will go towards improving the number of electric vehicle charge points, while Chancellor Jeremy Hunt will reveal an update to the green finance strategy to attract billions of investment for “net zero and nature recovery”.

-Prime Minister Rishi Sunak said investment in renewables, nuclear energy and other sectors would boost jobs and create opportunities for British businesses but Mr Hunt played down suggestions that the UK was trying to compete with Washington or indeed follow its lead.
+Prime Minister Rishi Sunak said investment in renewables, nuclear energy and other sectors would boost jobs and create opportunities for British businesses.

+But Mr Hunt played down suggestions that the UK was trying to compete with Washington or follow its lead.

 Writing in The Times, he hit out at “massively distortive subsidies” and said that instead the UK would do things “the British way”.